HealthDataInsight/attribute_descriptors/README.md

         validate: \D*
         require: yes

-Then you simply load the metadata to your model:
+Then we use the metadata in our model:

     include 'attribute_descriptors'